Overview

 • 11:00 AM: Report at Kasara ( https://goo.gl/maps/mcqSN6qsjjaUHskE8 )

 • 03:30 PM: Gear up, pack your bags and get your Shoes to lace up!
-It’s gonna be a memorable trail to the top.
-We will make a few halts on the way where you can grab your snack or a drink.
+Start the trek to Harishchandragad.

-• 05:30 PM: Reach Campsite on the top of Kokankada and enjoy the sunset view from Kokankada.
+• 06:00 PM: Reach Kokankada and enjoy the sunset view from Konkankada.

-• 09:00 PM: Prepare for a night under the sky and have Delicious Local cuisine for Dinner, let the Arijit Singh in you come out, play a few games, share stories (especially ghost stories), make new friends & enjoy the Bonfire Nights.
+• 09:00 PM: Prepare for a night under the sky and have Delicious Local cuisine for Dinner, come out, play a few games, share stories make new friends & enjoy the Bonfire Nights.

 • 05:15 AM: Start our trek to Taramati Shikar